History of Paris (1946–2000)

 In the post-war era, Paris experienced its largest development since the end of the Belle Époque in 1914.
 The suburbs began to expand considerably, with the construction of large social estates known as cités and the beginning of La Défense, the business district.
 A comprehensive express subway network, the Réseau Express Régional (RER), was built to complement the Métro and serve the distant suburbs.
 A network of roads was developed in the suburbs centered on the Périphérique expressway encircling the city, which was completed in 1973.

 In May 1968, a student uprising in Paris led to major changes in the educational system, and the breakup of the University of Paris into separate campuses.

 Paris had not had an elected Mayor since the French Revolution.
 Napoleon Bonaparte and his successors had personally chosen the Prefect to run the city.
 Under President Valéry Giscard d'Estaing, the law was changed on December 31, 1975.
 The first mayoral election in 1977 was won by Jacques Chirac, the former Prime Minister.
 Chirac served as Mayor of Paris for eighteen years, until 1995, when he was elected President of the Republic.
-He was succeeded by another candidate of the right, Jean Tibéri.
+He was succeeded by another candidate of the right, Jean Tiberi.